portwally/BitPast/README.md

 ### From Binary Release

-Since this app is not distributed through the official Apple App Store and may not have been Notarized by a paid Apple Developer Account, macOS might display a security warning upon the first launch.
+Since this app is not distributed through the official Apple App Store and may not have been notarized by a paid Apple Developer Account, macOS might display a security warning upon the first launch.

 You may see a message stating: "The app cannot be opened because it is from an unverified developer."